Black Men Lead Vision

 My vision for blacks as a collective group is the realization of our true potential, and that begins with the elevation and empowerment of our men.
 I have often said that the spiritual nature of our women can provide the altitude we need, but only our men can provide the compulsion necessary to move us forward.
 We can only get as high as our women can lift us, and we will only get as far as our men can lead us.

 The Black Men Lead initiative should be seen as a resourced challenge to black men to stand up and behave like black men, leaving the childish behavior that lacks intrinsic value behind.
-It is both, a right of passage program for our Black male youth and a clarion call for out adult men.
-When I say resourced, I mean that we are not simply challenging black men to step up, we are going to provide them with the resources and guidance necessary to do it.
-It starts at the top and then it becomes infectious, spreading to all who are within our periphery.
+It is both a rite of passage program for our Black male youth and a clarion call for our adult men.
+When I say resourced, I mean that we are not simply challenging black men to step up; we are going to provide them with the resources and guidance necessary to do it.
+It starts at the top, and then it becomes infectious, spreading to all who are within our periphery.

 We must adopt a mindset of leading with our lives more than we lead with our words.
 My mother once told me that I would never have to defend myself when I allowed the life that I lived to speak for me.
 That is how black men must lead.
 We must lead through the lives we live, and that is my vision — a nation of black men who are leading through the lives they live. ~ Dr. Rick Wallace, Ph.D.